Takako Minekawa

-Takako Minekawa (嶺川貴子, Minekawa Takako) is a Japanese musician, singer, songwriter and writer.
+Takako Minekawa (嶺川貴子, Minekawa Takako) is a Japanese musician, singer, songwriter, and writer.

 Career

 In her childhood, Minekawa acted in film and television.
 Minekawa's first musical venture was playing in Lolita, a band she formed with several college friends.
-Afterwards, she performed under the alias Mamene Kirerie in the duo Fancy Face Groovy Name with Kahimi Karie, backed by Flipper's Guitar, and under her own name in the band L⇔R. Minekawa debuted as a solo performer in 1995 with the release of her first album Chat Chat by the Japanese label Polystar, followed later in the year by the EP (A Little Touch Of) Baroque in Winter.
+She then performed under the alias Mamene Kirerie in the duo Fancy Face Groovy Name with Kahimi Karie, backed by Flipper's Guitar.
+Minekawa debuted as a solo performer in 1995 with the release of her first album Chat Chat by the Japanese label Polystar, followed later in the year by the EP (A Little Touch Of) Baroque in Winter.

 With her second studio album, Roomic Cube (1996), Minekawa began pursuing a more refined musical style rooted in influences from bossa nova, French pop music and experimental electronic music.
 It increased her popularity in Japan, while also crossing over to listeners in North America, where it received airplay on college radio stations.
 She released her third studio album Cloudy Cloud Calculator in 1997.
 The EPs Recubed and Ximer...
 C.C.C.
 Remix, consisting of remixes of tracks from Roomic Cube and Cloudy Cloud Calculator respectively, were released in 1998.
 1999 saw the release of Minekawa's fourth studio album Fun 9, which featured prominent contributions from her then-partner Cornelius.

 In 2000, Minekawa released the EP Maxi On, a collaboration with American experimental pop band Dymaxion, after which she took an extended break from her musical career.
 After a 13-year hiatus, Minekawa recorded a new album, Toropical Circle, with collaborator Dustin Wong, which was released in 2013.
 Minekawa and Wong released two subsequent collaborative albums, Savage Imagination (2014) and Are Euphoria (2017).
 The duo also collaborated with American experimental music band Good Willsmith on the album Exit Future Heart, recorded in Chicago and released in 2018.